Back to DWU AI Articles

 B.2 Service Standards

 DOT EAS standards require a minimum of two round trips per day using aircraft with 30 to 50 seats, or alternatively, additional frequencies using smaller aircraft with 9 or fewer seats.
-Service must connect eligible communities to a large or medium hub airport, ensuring viable air transportation connections for residents and cargo.
+Service must connect eligible communities to a large or medium hub airport, ensuring air transportation connections for residents and cargo.

 B.3 Eligible Communities